osisoft/PI-Adapter/V1/Configuration/Data filters configuration.md

 ## Data filters schema

-The full schema definition for the data filters configuration is in the  _AdapterName_DataFilters_schema.json_ here:
+The full schema definition for the data filters configuration is in the  `AdapterName_DataFilters_schema.json` file located in one of the following folders:

-Windows: *%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas*
+Windows: `%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas`

-Linux: */opt/OSIsoft/Adapters/AdapterName/Schemas*
+Linux: `/opt/OSIsoft/Adapters/AdapterName/Schemas`

 ## Data filters parameters